brikis98/ping-play/README.md

 ## HtmlStream and .scala.stream templates

-To do BigPipe streaming, you can't use Play's standard `.scala.html` templates as those are compiled into functions that append together and return `Html`, which is just a wrapper for a `StringBuilder`.
-This is why this project introduces a new `.scala.stream` template that appends together and returns `HtmlStream` objects, which are a wrapper for an `Enumerator[Html]`.
-Note that this new template type still uses Play's template compiler ([Twirl](https://github.com/playframework/twirl)) and the normal Play template syntax.
+Play's built-in `.scala.html` templates are compiled into functions that append together and return `Html`, which is just a wrapper for a `StringBuilder`, and cannot be streamed.
+This is why this project introduces a new `.scala.stream` template that appends together and returns `HtmlStream` objects, which are a wrapper for an `Enumerator[Html]`, which can be streamed.
+Note that this new template type still uses Play's [Twirl](https://github.com/playframework/twirl) template compiler and its syntax.
 The only things that are different are:

 1. The extension is `.scala.stream` instead of `.scala.html`.
 2. When you are using the template in a controller, the package name will be `views.stream.XXX` instead of `views.html.XXX`.
-3. You can include an `HtmlStream` object anywhere in the markup and Play will stream the content down of the `Enumerator` within that `HtmlStream` whenever the content is available.
-4. To include raw, unescaped HTML, instead of wrapping the content in an `Html` object (e.g.
+3. To include raw, unescaped HTML, instead of wrapping the content in an `Html` object (e.g.
    `Html(someStringWithMarkup)`), wrap it in an `HtmlStream` object (e.g. `HtmlStream.fromString(someStringWithMarkup)`).
+4. You can include an `HtmlStream` object anywhere in the markup of a `.scala.stream` template and Play will stream the content down from the `HtmlStream`'s `Enumerator` whenever the content is available.

+The last point is how you get BigPipe style streaming.
+The `HtmlStream` class has many helper methods to create an `HtmlStream`, including `fromHtml` and `fromHtmlFuture`, and to compose several streams into one, such as `interleave`.

-## HtmlStream
+## Pagelet

-The idea behind BigPipe is to break your page down into small "pagelets" that can fetch their own data independently and render themselves.
+Although you can use the `HtmlStream` class directly, this project also comes with a `Pagelet` class that not only helps you stream data back to the browser, but stream that data in any order, and still have it render correctly client-side.
+The idea is to break your page down into small "pagelets" that know how to fetch their own data independently and render themselves.
 For example, you might have one pagelet that fetches data from a profile service and knows how to render a user's profile, another pagelet that fetches data from an ads service and knows how to render an ad unit, and so on.
-For each pagelet, the general pattern is to make some backend service calls, convert the responses to an `HtmlStream`, compose the streams together using `HtmlStream.interleave`, and then insert the resulting `HtmlStream` into your `.scala.stream` template.

-## Pagelet

-Although you can use the `HtmlStream` class directly, this project also comes with a `Pagelet` class that allows you to not only stream data back to the browser, but stream your pagelets in any order, and still have them render correctly client-side.
-For each pagelet, you make your backend calls, get back some `Future` (Scala) or `Promise` (Java) objects, compose them, render them into a `Future[Html]` or `Promise<Html>`, and then use `Pagelet.fromHtmlFuture` or `Pagelet.fromHtmlPromise` to wrap them in a `Pagelet` class.
+For each pagelet, you make your backend calls, get back some `Future` (Scala) or `Promise` (Java) objects, render them into a `Future[Html]` or `Promise<Html>`, and then use `Pagelet.fromHtmlFuture` or `Pagelet.fromHtmlPromise` to wrap them in a `Pagelet` class.
 You can then compose `Pagelet` instances together using `HtmlStream.fromInterleavedPagelets`.

 To support out-of-order rendering, the `Pagelet` class wrap your content in markup that is invisible when it first